eshinhw/quant-portfolio-visualizer/README.md

 ## Overall Comments

-I've tried other short-term strategies like Volatility Breakout and Reversal but none of them really worked well in FX markets.
+I've tried other short-term strategies like **Volatility Breakout** and **Reversal** but none of them really worked well in FX markets.
+I decided to focus on long-term trades.

 <!-- ## Monthly Support/Resistance Reversal Strategy